bryanlcamp/spsc-ring-buffer/README.md

 # Low-Latency C++23 SPSC Lock-Free Ring Buffer

-A header-only, zero-dependency, single-producer single-consumer (SPSC) circular queue optimized for high-frequency trading (HFT) workflows.
-This module is engineered under strict C++23 tracking specifications to achieve maximum throughput and deterministic core-to-core data transport on modern x86_64 and ARM64 architectures.
+A header-only, zero-dependency, single-producer single-consumer (SPSC) queue optimized for low latency, and high-frequency trading (HFT) workflows.
+This ring buffer is bult using C++23 to achieve maximum throughput and deterministic core-to-core data transport on modern x86_64 and ARM64 architectures.

 ## Performance Profiles (MacBook Air Benchmark Results)

-The following metrics represent real-world multi-threaded execution patterns running natively on stock hardware without kernel bypass or specialized hardware assistance.
+The following metrics represent were measured on an Apple M2 (2022) Macbook Air.
+Consequently, I was not able to take advantagee of thread affinity, pinning tasks to cores, or turning off unused cores.
+And, in a production environment, one would likely be using server-grade hardware.
+Note that this solution is software-only: it assumes kernel-bypass, FPGA, etc. are not available.

-### 1. Inbound Ingestion Pipeline (`CmeExample`)
+### 1. Inbound Ingestion Pipeline (`CmeDecoder`)
-- **Average Latency**: 562.555 ns
+- **Test input: 21 million CME SBE msgs/sec.
-- **Median (p50)**: 0 ns *(Indicates processing completion drops below the minimum tick resolution bounds of the operating system's steady tracking clock)*
+- **Avg Latency**: 562.555 ns
-- **95th Percentile (p95)**: 2,000 ns
+- **p50**: 0 ns *(Tick resolution < bounds of the OS's steady tracking clock)*
-- **99th Percentile (p99)**: 13,000 ns
+- **p95**: 2,000 ns
-- **99.9th Percentile (p99.9)**: 36,000 ns
+- **p99**: 13,000 ns
-- **Throughput Performance**: 21 Million msgs/sec
+- **99.9**: 36,000 ns

 ### 2. Outbound Offloading Pipeline (`DropCopyLogger`)
 - **Average Time Per Transfer**: 32.499 ns/msg